LEARNAcademy/syllabus/cat-tinder/frontend/cat-index.md

 This will pass the array of cat objects to the *CatIndex.js* component.
 Let's add some Reactstrap code and map over the array of objects.

 **src/pages/CatIndex.js**
+//I would add a note about having to have this code within the pre-exisiting react fragments on the page//

 ```javascript
 { this.props.cats.map((cat, index) => {